YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUNODWNGRD
 ---------------------

-MUNODWNGRD, MUPIP downgrade did not occur because of preceding errors
+MUNODWNGRD, Database not downgraded because of preceding errors

 MUPIP Error: This indicates that MUPIP failed to downgrade a database.